nats-io/nats-architecture-and-design/adr/ADR-44.md

 This will prevent assets inadvertently reverting some settings and changing behaviour during downgrades.

+A POC branch against 2.11 main identified only 1 test failure after canging all JSON Unmarshall calls and this was a legit bug in a test.

-# Minimal supported server version for assets
+# Minimal supported feature level for assets

-When the server loads assets it should detect incompatible features using a combination of `DisallowUnknownFields` and comparing the server versions that created assets on a major.minor level only.
+When the server loads assets it should detect incompatible features using a combination of `DisallowUnknownFields` and comparing the server feature levels to those required by the asset.

 Incompatible assets should be loaded in Offline mode.